Adventures & experiences in contemporary technology

 This usurper has taken the place of Perl for powering many of the world’s websites.
 That the language is less verbose probably helps its case and many if not most CMS packages make use of its versatility.

-One of the acts of Jonathon Schwartz while he was head at Sun Microsystems was to make Java open source after more than a decade of its being largely proprietary.
-This is the website for the project.
-Of course, his more notable act at Sun was to sell it to Oracle but that’s another story altogether…
+One of the acts of Jonathon Schwartz while he was head at Sun Microsystems was to make Java open source after more than a decade of its being largely proprietary and this is the website for the project.
+Of course, his more notable act at Sun was to sell the company to Oracle but that’s another story altogether…

 This essentially is a fork of MySQL (see below) now that Oracle owns it.
 The originators of MySQL are the creators of MariaDB so their claims of it being a drop-in replacement for it may be have some traction.
 So far, I have seen no exodus from MySQL though.